sequenceiq/docker-cloudbreak/README.md

+_Note: Currently this repository is under heavy refactoring - we are not fixing issues in the current codebase anymore.
+All the issues will be addressed in the new code._

 This repo contains the source of the Cloudbreak Docker image.
 To have a working API/UI, you need several containers.
 There is a `start_cloudbreak.sh` script which starts them in this order: